-Study Hour is supervised in the dormitories from 8:00pm to 9:30pm, Sunday through Thursday.
+Study Hall is supervised in the dormitories from 8:00pm to 9:30pm, Sunday through Thursday.
 During this time, students’ doors must be open, headphones must be used to listen to music, and television viewing is not allowed.
-Students who are granted “E-list” status (see Evening Schedule and “E-list”) are not required to be in the dorm until 10:00pm on school nights because of other obligations; on nights when they do not have other obligations, it is suggested (but not required) that they return to the dormitory for Study Hour.
+Students who are granted “E-list” status (see Evening Schedule and “E-list”) are not required to be in the dorm until 10:00pm on school nights because of other obligations; on nights when they do not have other obligations, it is suggested (but not required) that they return to the dormitory for Study Hall.

-The Director of Academic Support coordinates professional, fee-for-service tutoring for students who require additional support in meeting course requirements.
+The Director of Learning Support coordinates professional, fee-for-service tutoring for students who require additional support in meeting course requirements.
 Professional tutors are available to support academic coursework as well as to strengthen general reading, writing, and study skills.
 Fee-for-service tutoring supports the existing school curriculum.
 It cannot be used to substitute for existing school courses, nor is it possible to receive academic credit for tutoring.

 Whether or not students come to Walnut Hill with educational testing, all students are able to enhance their academic skills through the use of strategy-based supports, either in a one-on-one setting or in small groups at the Skills Center.
 Students receive assistance with time management, executive functioning issues, memory retention, essay writing, work completion, and other academic issues that may create barriers to learning.